-You probably already know about some of the health concerns associated with refined sugar, but what about low-calorie substitutes like sorbitol?
-Is this sweetener safe to eat, and is there room for it in a healthy diet?
-Keep reading for my take on the topic and find out which sweetener may be the best choice for you.
+You probably already know about some of the health concerns associated with refined sugar.
+What about low-calorie substitutes like sorbitol?
+Is this sweetener safe to eat?
+Is there room for it in a healthy diet?